-New Features in Orbix 3.0.1
+New Features in Orbix 3.0.1 and Later Versions

-This section describes new features added to Orbix 3.0.1.
+This section describes new features added to Orbix 3.0.1 and later versions.

 Server Context Handler API Changes

 Testing of thread-per-request filters and service context handlers uncovered a flaw in the thread safety of the current mechanism.
 As a result of this flaw, requests can corrupt service context data for other requests in certain conditions.